netgurru/casestudy-kops-project/README.md

 Step 3: Implement autoscaling for the Deployment:

-To implement autoscaling, you can use Kubernetes Horizontal Pod Autoscaler (HPA).
+To implement autoscaling, we can use Kubernetes Horizontal Pod Autoscaler (HPA).
 Modify the `deployment.yaml` file to add the HPA configuration:

 ```yaml
 apiVersion: autoscaling/v2beta2